fastapi/fastapi/docs/en/docs/tutorial/dependencies/index.md

 **2 lines**.

-And it has the same shape and structure that all your *path operation functions*.
+And it has the same shape and structure that all your *path operation functions* have.

 You can think of it as a *path operation function* without the "decorator" (without the `@app.get("/some-path")`).